Kulicke and Soffa Industries, Inc. (NASDAQ:KLIC) SVP Nelson Munpun Wong Sells 10,000 Shares

 Check Out Our Latest Report on Kulicke and Soffa Industries

-A number of large investors have recently made changes to their positions in KLIC.
+Several institutional investors and hedge funds have recently bought and sold shares of KLIC.
+BlackRock Inc. grew its position in shares of Kulicke and Soffa Industries by 1.6% in the 2nd quarter.
+BlackRock Inc. now owns 8,816,466 shares of the semiconductor company’s stock worth $524,139,000 after buying an additional 139,016 shares during the last quarter.
 Victory Capital Management Inc. grew its position in shares of Kulicke and Soffa Industries by 31.6% in the 3rd quarter.
 Victory Capital Management Inc. now owns 2,903,559 shares of the semiconductor company’s stock worth $141,200,000 after buying an additional 697,496 shares during the last quarter.
+American Century Companies Inc. grew its position in shares of Kulicke and Soffa Industries by 9.8% in the 3rd quarter.
+American Century Companies Inc. now owns 2,821,598 shares of the semiconductor company’s stock worth $137,214,000 after buying an additional 251,773 shares during the last quarter.
 Alliancebernstein L.P. grew its position in shares of Kulicke and Soffa Industries by 45.8% in the 4th quarter.
 Alliancebernstein L.P. now owns 2,109,800 shares of the semiconductor company’s stock worth $93,380,000 after buying an additional 663,192 shares during the last quarter.
-TimesSquare Capital Management LLC bought a new stake in shares of Kulicke and Soffa Industries in the 1st quarter worth approximately $21,783,000.
-Invesco Ltd. boosted its position in shares of Kulicke and Soffa Industries by 102.6% during the third quarter.
-Invesco Ltd. now owns 673,859 shares of the semiconductor company’s stock valued at $32,770,000 after purchasing an additional 341,300 shares in the last quarter.
-Finally, Arrowstreet Capital Limited Partnership boosted its position in shares of Kulicke and Soffa Industries by 115.3% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 545,557 shares of the semiconductor company’s stock valued at $28,745,000 after purchasing an additional 292,151 shares in the last quarter.
+Finally, State Street Corp grew its position in shares of Kulicke and Soffa Industries by 4.9% in the 1st quarter.
+State Street Corp now owns 2,058,052 shares of the semiconductor company’s stock worth $115,628,000 after buying an additional 95,909 shares during the last quarter.
 98.49% of the stock is currently owned by institutional investors.

 Kulicke and Soffa Industries, Inc designs, manufactures, and sells capital equipment and tools used to assemble semiconductor devices.
 It operates through four segments: Ball Bonding Equipment, Wedge Bonding Equipment, Advanced Solutions, and Aftermarket Products and Services (APS).
 The company offers ball bonding equipment, wafer level bonding equipment, wedge bonding equipment; and advanced display, die-attach, and thermocompression systems and solutions, as well as tools, spares and services for equipment.